Suggestion: Watch the 10 minutes video tutorial before reading this article

 I heard about Tmall Global for the first time in 2015.
 Two friends from my home country, Sweden, had exported food products for a couple of years, to wholesalers in Zhengzhou.

-Now, they had launched a store on Tmall Global, allowing them sell products from their warehouse in Sweden – directly to consumers in China.
+Now, they had launched a store on Tmall Global, allowing them to sell products from their warehouse in Sweden – directly to consumers in China.

 And, get paid in the local currency.
 All paid to their bank account.

-At first it sounded too good to be true.
+At first, it sounded too good to be true.
 But let’s go back to the origins of Tmall Global.

 Alibaba launched Tmall Global in early 2014, which allows overseas companies to sell products directly to consumers in Mainland China.

-This might not sound like much, but it was, and still is, a complete game changer in the world of China ecommerce.
+This might not sound like much, but it was, and still is, a complete game-changer in the world of China eCommerce.